 3. A Thousand Ships

 This was a more female-based retelling of the Trojan War.
 You have a bunch of different women and the main cast.
 The tales and the way they linked together are incredible.
-For example, you get Penelope in the story of her parts are told in her letters to Odysseus.
+For example, you get Penelope in the story of her parts, which are told in her letters to Odysseus.
 You have Helen, Cassandra, Hecuba, and all strong personalities.
-So that one was my favorite greek myth retelling that I’ve read in a long time.
+So that one was my favorite Greek myth retelling I’ve read for a long time.

 It looks at the events of the Trojan War from the perspective of different women.
 There is no one protagonist in this book.
 The story focuses on other women, mortals, and some goddesses.
 Also, it’s written in some different styles that keep it interesting.
 For example, you get Penelope, who is writing letters to Odysseus while he’s out doing his Odyssey thing, and these are letterforms.

 I love books that are made up of letters and journal entries.
 Penelope writes her letters, and you get these letters periodically through thousand ships.
 Gods, nymphs, and monsters are not mentioned.
-In addition, it is the best Greek mythology retelling I have ever read.
+In addition, it is the best retelling of Greek mythology I have ever read.

 Author: Natalie Haynes